faranak5171/Stable-Diffusion/README.md

 **Contrastive Language-Image Pre-Training (CLIP)** is a neural network trained on a large set (400M) of image and text pairs.
 As a consequence of this multi-modality training, CLIP can be used to find the text snippet that best represents a given image, or the most suitable image given a text query.

+The following steps are used in application of LDMs:
+  1. Load the autoencoder model which will be used to decode the latents into image space.
+     **diffusers.AutoencoderKL.from_pretrained()**
+  2. Load the tokenizer and text encoder to tokenize and encode the text.
+Tokenizer is a common task in NLP, seperating a piece of text into small unit called      tokens.Byte Pair Encoding (BPE) is a widely used tokenization method among transformer-based models.
+     **transforms.CLIPTokenizer.from_pretrained**

 ***Reference:***